 Download the Guide to Mexico Adoption & Fees 2015

-International Child Foundation (ICF) began the Mexico adoption program with Lic.
-Ricardo Gallego, and was the second US adoption agency authorized by Mexico to provide adoption services.
+International Child Foundation (ICF) was the second US adoption agency authorized by Mexico to provide adoption services.
 In Mexico, adoption is processed through the SRE (Secretaria de Relaciones Exteriores) and the National DIF, in conjunction with state DIF offices.
 Lic.
-Gallego is an expert Mexican adoption attorney and, in addition to assisting our families, he trains US and Mexico adoption service providers in Hague Convention adoption procedures.
+Ricardo Gallego is an expert Mexican adoption attorney and, in addition to assisting our families, he trains US and Mexico adoption service providers in Hague Convention adoption procedures.
 He has presented for many organizations, including the National Council for Adoption and the DIF offices of several Mexican states.

 Children Referred for Adoption